inspec/inspec-aws/docs-chef-io/content/aws_regions.md

 end
 ```

-**Use the regions resource to check single regions in more detail.**
+Use the regions resource to check single regions in more detail:

 ```ruby
 aws_regions.region_names.each do |aws_region_name|